sombriks/my-cpp-handbook/exercises/0007-basic-file-io/README.md

 - The way that `fstream::peek()` and `fstream::eof()` work together might look a bit hacky but makes total sense.
 Streams have no idea that they're done so we must check.
+- CMake projects ease the work needed to solve problems related to portable projects.
+Such problems are not present in those examples, but it's a tool that worths to be studied.
 - Read [This nice tutorial][tuto] for more file access details.

 [cfile]: https://en.cppreference.com/w/c/io/FILE